 When your tariff enters this 49-day period, start shopping around for a new deal.
 If you haven’t switched by the date your plan ends, you’ll be rolled onto your supplier’s standard variable plan, which could see you suddenly paying far more for your energy than you currently do.

-The key to comparing fixed price plans is to know exactly how much energy you currently use and which plan you’re currently on.
+The key to comparing and switching fixed price energy plans is to know exactly how much energy you currently use and which plan you’re currently on.
 Price comparison websites usually ask for details of your current usage and plan, so the more accurate you can be in terms of what you tell them, the better.
 This will enable their systems to match you with the most suitable deals.

 The information you need can usually be found on your latest bill, whether it’s for the last month or the last quarter.
 It can be difficult to find your exact usage on there but, once you have, write it down somewhere to refer to it if you intend to search multiple websites.
 Once you’ve been presented with the available plans, you can use filters that take the likes of exit fees, billing options, incentives and more into account to help you find the best possible fixed price plan.